-By virtue of the resolution of the extraordinary general shareholders' meeting held on June 27, 2013, the Board of Directors has been expressly authorized to increase the share capital in one or more transactions with an amount of up to €15,000,000.00 (the "Authorized Capital"), subject to certain limitations and conditions described below.
-Subsequent to the private placement of the Company's capital shares with qualified institutional investors on November 7, 2014, the amount of Authorized Capital remaining available for the Board of Directors to increase the share capital in one or more transactions is €12,267,877.50.
 The Board of Directors can exercise this power for a period starting on the date of the publication of the relevant resolution of the extraordinary general shareholders' meeting in the Annexes to the Belgian Official Gazette and ending on the date of the annual general shareholders' meeting to be held in 2016 which shall resolve on the annual accounts relating to the accounting year ending on December 31, 2015.
 This authorization may be renewed in accordance with the relevant legal provisions.

-The capital increases to which can be decided according to this authorization, can take place in accordance with the modalities as are to be decided by the Board of Directors, such as:
+The capital increases that can be decided according to the Authorized Capital can take place in accordance with the modalities as are to be decided by the Board of Directors, such as: